Andrew Van Buren: Television's Plate spinner and Guest Appearances

-Andrew Van Buren has appeared as special guest on numerous television programmes including Chat Shows, Gameshows, News shows, TV specials and pop music videos.
+Van Buren has appeared as special guest on numerous television programmes including Chat Shows, Gameshows, News shows, TV specials and pop music videos.

-Re popularising the art of plate spinning with real plates Andrew has made regular repeat appearances on television.

-The Financial Times Newspaper in 2016 ran an article in their FT Weekend Magazine on Andrew as the FT Masterclass, calling Andrew "the UK's pre-eminent plate spinner".
+The Financial Times Newspaper in 2016 ran an article in their FT Weekend Magazine on Andrew as the FT Masterclass, calling Van Buren "the UK's pre-eminent plate spinner".

-BBC TV Blue Peter, the first Blue Peter appearance broadcast live from World Expo in Seville Spain - Andrew representing Great Britain performing for Prince Charles & Princess Diana.
+BBC TV Blue Peter, the first Blue Peter appearance broadcast live from World Expo in Seville Spain - Van Buren representing Great Britain performing for Prince Charles & Diana, Princess of Wales.
 ITV Cilla Black's Moment of Truth, Ant & Dec's Saturday Night Takeaway, The Generation Game, CBBC's children's variety show The Slammer.
 Plus appearances on Noel Edmonds' Telly Years, and CBBC Best of Friends, The Des O'Connor Show, "Every Home Should Have One" series, CH4 Big Breakfast, and BBC The Money Programme as the corporate businessman / magician / plate spinner in the "Enron Special", "The Banks that Robbed the World" and "Money Programme Special".
 Also appearing on the opening credits and all of the links for the 20-episode series Spin Cities alongside international DJ Judge Jules.
 Many appearances on Dubai UAE and Sharjah UAE TV.

 Van Buren has provided many circus skills appearances for the City of Culture adverts, Habitat adverts, Senate Services, plus more recently provided pizza spinning for the superstore Morrisons ident adverts "Pizza spinner" either side of the Ant & Dec's Saturday Night Takeaway TV show.